aglover/thingamajig/README.md

-# Thingamajig - Generic word-definition engine which permits studying and quizzing word definitions
+# Thingamajig - it's a what?

 This is a simple word-definition engine which permits studying and quizzing word definitions